Academic Hiring Guidelines for the University Search Process

 - Limited Search

-A number of requests to waive search procedures have been transformed into requests for searches limited to the Chicago metropolitan area, the University, or in some instances, to the campus.
+A number of requests to waive search procedures have been transformed into requests for searches limited to the Chicago metropolitan area, the University of Illinois system, or in some instances, to the campus.
 These are cases where essential job duties and responsibilities entail knowledge gained from area, institutional, or UIC employment.
-Limited searches can be completed in as little as 14 days.
+Limited searches can be completed in as little as seven days.
 A Position Notice should be submitted to OAE along with the justification for a competitive internal search.

 - Special circumstances at the discretion of OAE